demkom58/divinedrop/README.md

 Spigot 1.16.4
 ```

-### Creating jar
+### Creating JAR
-To create simple plugin jar open root directory of DivineDrop and enter: `gradlew jar`.
+To create simple plugin jar, open root directory of DivineDrop
-Gradle will build jar, you can find it in: `build/libs/`.
+and enter: `gradlew jar`.

+If all will successfully done, you will able to plugin jar
+it in `build/libs/` directory.